Bára Gísladóttir: Biography

 Born in Reykjavík on 21 November 1989, Bára played the violin from an early age, specialising in double bass from her teens onwards.
 She studied composition at the Royal Danish Academy of Music where she completed a master's degree and an Advanced Postgraduate Diploma under the guidance of Niels Rosing-Schow and Jeppe Just Christensen.
 Prior to that she studied composition at the Milan Conservatory with Gabriele Manca and earned a bachelor's degree at the Iceland Academy of Arts with Hróðmar I. Sigurbjörnsson and Þuríður Jónsdóttir.

 Bára has released seven albums.
 Her debut, Different Rooftops, came out in 2015, and contained works that included voice, electronics, saxophone, and double bass. the 2016 follow-up, B R I M S L Ó Ð, employed double bass and electronics across three movements.
 A 2017 album entitled Mass for some contained compositions for double bass, electronics, and voice.
 HĪBER, released in 2020, utilised electronics and double bass.
 Caeli, a collaboration with Skúli Sverrisson, was released in 2021.
 SILVA, a single hour-long composition for double bass and electronics, was released in 2023 and Orchestra Works with the Iceland Symphony Orchestra was released in 2024.

+Her works are published by Edition S in Denmark.